 In the future, your percentage ownership in the Company may be diluted because of equity awards that the Company will be granting to the Company's directors, officers and employees or otherwise as a result of equity issuances for acquisitions or capital market transactions.
-The Company's and certain of YUM's employees will have equity awards with respect to Company common stock after the distribution as a result of conversion of their YUM equity awards (in whole or in part) to Company equity awards.
+The Company's and YUM's employees will have options to purchase shares of its common stock after the distribution as a result of conversion of their YUM stock options (in whole or in part) to Company stock options.
 The Company anticipates its executive compensation committee will grant additional stock-based awards to its employees after the distribution.
 Such awards will have a dilutive effect on the Company's earnings per share, which could adversely affect the market price of Company common stock.
 From time to time, the Company will issue additional stock-based awards to its employees under the Company's employee benefits plans.
 See "Certain Relationships and Related Person Transactions-Employee Matters Agreement-Equity-Based Compensation and Certain Executive Compensation Arrangements."